 If you’re out cross-country skiing in the middle of the day during the spring, avoid steep terrain.
 Also be careful when traveling during or after a significant spring rain shower.
 This scenario, too, can destabilize the snowpack on steep terrain and trigger a loose wet avalanche.

 If you’ve ever visited Lake Tahoe during a snowstorm, you know how impossible it can be to find a safe and legal place to park your vehicle.

-For the most part, on-street parking during the winter is prohibited because it interferes with snow removal operations.
+For the most part, on-street parking is prohibited during the winter because it interferes with snow removal operations.
 I completely understand that the roads need to be plowed and accessible.
 However, that doesn’t make it any less frustrating not being able to simply pull over to the side of the road in order to do some off-trail cross-country skiing, snowshoeing, or snowplay.

 But once warmer spring weather hits Lake Tahoe and the Sierra Nevada Mountains, the snowbanks along the roads begin to melt and recede.

 Then, as the bare roads warm up by the sun each day, that stored heat radiates out and further erodes the adjacent snowbanks.
 The shoulder of the roads become exposed and, voila, more parking!

 And you don’t have to worry as much about interfering with snow removal operations since major snowstorms are less frequent in the spring.